nzhagen/bibulous/README.rst

 License
 =======

 Bibulous is released under the MIT/X11 license, meaning that it is free and open source, and that it can be used without restriction in other programs, commercial or not.
-The full license is given in the file ``LICENSE.txt``.
+The full license is given in the file `LICENSE.txt <https://github.com/nzhagen/bibulous/blob/master/LICENSE.txt>`_.